alexarlord-boop/SQL/README.md

 # SQL querry optimization

-- This project represents some of my skills in SQL query writing and optimization.
+- This is a part of my educational project which I have made during .Net/C# courses at the [Digital Design](https://digdes.ru/) company.
 - I used MS SQL Server Management Studio to analyze and improve query plans.
 - I gained skills in designing indexes, fast selects and more.